 - carry nutrients and oxygen to cells

-- serve as a shock absorber inside the eyes, spinal cord and in
+- serve as a shock absorber inside the eyes, spinal cord and in the amniotic sac surrounding the fetus in pregnancy.

 So how much Water does the body need?